70 Wonderfully Weird Facts That Will Make You Question Everything

 Some blizzards are made up of sand instead of snow.

 When you hear about a blizzard, you probably envision the kind of blustery whiteout of snow that happens during the winter.
 But a "black blizzard" is instead a dust storm that's so intense it blocks out the sun and throws the surrounding area into darkness.

-Urea, a chemical that is found in urine, is added to cigarettes to enhance flavor.
+Urea, a chemical that is found in urine, is added to tobacco products to enhance flavor.

 By 2050, 95 percent of North Jakarta could be submerged.

-It’s well known that Venice is sinking, but it turns out that Indonesia’s capital of North Jakarta might also be going under.
+It's well known that Venice is sinking, but Indonesia's capital of North Jakarta might also be going under.
 Due to rising sea levels and sinking land, which is a result of climate change, 95 percent of the area might be submerged by 2050, according to a report by Wired.